Literacy and Communication at Addington

 Literacy and Communication extends across all curriculum areas and is one of the key components on every pupil’s personal learning plan.
 Communication is key to enabling our pupils to access learning.
 We work closely with the Speech and Language team (SaLT) and the Autism team (ASD) to support pupils and train staff in using Total Communication in all classes (please see our Total Communication policy for more detail).
 SaLT provide bespoke speech and language therapy plans for those who need them.
 To develop social communication, we use Intensive Interaction© and/or Attention Autism© for our pre- and semi-formal learners.
 Our more formal learners follow Alex Kelly Talkabout© Social Skills scheme.

 We build our learners’ pre-reading skills from the very beginning, with the aim that all will access reading or reading-based activities to suit their developmental level (please see our ‘Roots to Reading’ document for more detail).
-We also use several classroom strategies to boost the teaching of reading and writing, including: our own bespoke Addington Phonics system, See and Learn©, social sight words, Read Words© and Write Words©, colourful semantics© and shape coding™, Call and Response and sensory story.
+We build on these foundational skills through teaching systematic synthetic phonics, in whichever form the pupils is developmentally ready for; regular exposure to texts suited to a child’s phonic level; and reading a wide variety of fiction and non-fiction texts for pleasure, presented in a way that is appropriate to the developmental level of the child.
+We also use several classroom strategies to boost the teaching of reading and writing, including See and Learn©, social sight words, Write Words, colourful semantics© and shape coding™, Call and Response and sensory story.
 Our pupils develop at their own pace, so while some are accessing writing through early mark making and/or sensory play, others are engaging in shared or independent writing.
 We have a topic-based approach which means that literacy skills can be taught whilst reading and learning stories, gaining history or geography knowledge and engaging in practical experiences such as cooking and trips outside school.

 In KS4 and 5, we move to a more work-related learning approach and our students follow ‘pathways’.
 Literacy and Communication extend across all pathways.
 Functional Skills in Literacy are taught as a discrete lesson, to those on a work skills pathway.